 |

-Abstract Very soft water can be difficult to bathe with because when it's mixed with soap it's hard to remove.
+Abstract Very soft water can be difficult to bathe with because when it's mixed with soap it's hard to remove (but feels "soft!")
 However, rinsing in cool water can make this process easier.
-This simple problem and proposed remedy are described using explanations of intermolecular bonds, solution formation, factors affecting solubility, equilibrium in reversible reactions, precipitate formation in irreversible reactions, mechanisms of and environmental influences on water acidity.
-Introduction Maybe Shakespeare got his inspiration
+This simple personal problem and proposed remedy are described using explanations of ionic bonds, intermolecular bonds, solution formation, stable and unstable colloids, factors affecting solubility, equilibrium in reversible reactions, precipitate formation in irreversible reactions, mechanisms of and environmental influences on water acidity.
+The water softener backwash issue is discussed, too, with references to the same concepts.
+Introduction Soap mixes

 nicely with soft water, but then it doesn’t rinse off, at least if you depend on